 The first two fish I ever bought were two goldfish.
 While I kept them in a bowl at first, I quickly upgraded to a larger tank.
 In summer, I was going on holiday with my family, but I was unsure how long my goldfish would be fine without feeding.
 To make sure I could provide the best care possible, I hopped online and did thorough research.

 Goldfish can go without food for 8 to 14 days.
 During this time, they scavenge their aquarium and feed off algae.
-In ponds, depending on the size and available algae and insects, goldfish can go without feeding indefinitely.
+In ponds, depending on the size and available algae (sometimes goldfish also eat plants, check out this list here) and insects, goldfish can go without feeding indefinitely.

 If you’re planning a vacation, it’s best to not ask a neighbour to take care of your fish in scenarios where you’ll be back within 10 days.
 This is controversial, but I’ll briefly explain why later.
 I’ll also cover other crucial information to make sure you’re better prepared than 99% of the other goldfish keepers.